For the 2024-25 school year, Del Val has implemented its first ever policy regarding the use of artificial intelligence.

 Considering that AI is only a few years old and is already an integral part of the world, students can put themselves at a large advantage by learning how to use it early.

-The present AI policy will likely adapt and change in the coming years as Del Val gets a greater idea of what works and what doesn’t.
+The present AI policy will likely adapt in the coming years as Del Val gets a greater idea of what works and what doesn’t.

 “It’s hard to figure out the appropriate ways to use AI,” Civitillo said.
 “Even teachers are still learning.”